kk404/web-1/getkk.md

 <!-- ![image](kkLogoSmall.PNG) -->

-## Browse with confidence: Secure & Free of charge
+## Browse with confidence: secure & free of charge (app)
 ## Use kkVPN
-- <strong>kkVPN apps offer free unlimited on both android and iOS</strong>
+- <strong>kkVPN apps offer free unlimited data on both android & iOS</strong>

 ### How to get kkVPN
 - Android - go to Google Play store and search for <b>kkVPN</b> by IT-029, LLC